Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Software Defined Vehicles

-General Motors is also working towards their \ac{sdv} efforts through the uServices solution, a set of \acp{api} for developers and Ultifi, a end-to-end software platform that \enquote{will enable \ac{ota} updates and in-car subscription services}~\cite{GMnowhas36:online}.
+Within the United States of America, General Motors is working towards their \ac{sdv} efforts through the uServices solution, a set of \acp{api} for developers and Ultifi, a end-to-end software platform that \enquote{will enable \ac{ota} updates and in-car subscription services}~\cite{GMnowhas36:online}.

-Non automakers are also working towards providing automakers with new tools.
-Nvidia is also entering the market with a clear AI first approach\footnote{Developer documentation available at \myurl{https://developer.nvidia.com/drive}.} — the Nvidia DRIVE \ac{os}, which includes a embedded \ac{rtos}, a hypervisor, \ac{cuda} libraries and TensorRT, and features such as secure boot, security services, firewall, and \ac{ota} updates\footnote{Developer documentation available at \myurl{https://developer.nvidia.com/drive/drive-sdk}.}.
-Vector\footnote{Available at \myurl{https://www.vector.com/}} within its ecosystem propose tools to support development of vehicles with \acp{ecu} interconnected by Ethernet with TSN and of services using \ac{autosar} within \ac{soa} architectures.
+When on the tier-2+ suppliers for automakers, it is clear they are also working towards providing automakers with new tools.
+Continental, with the Amazon \ac{iot} for Automotive\footnote{More details at \myhref{https://catalog.workshops.aws/awsiotforautomotive/en-US}{catalog.workshops.aws/awsiotforautomotive/}.} support, is also working towards a \enquote{a modular multi-tenant hardware and software framework that connects the vehicle to the cloud}\footnote{More details at \myhref{https://aws.amazon.com/pt/blogs/architecture/developing-a-platform-for-software-defined-vehicles-with-continental-automotive-edge-caedge/}{aws.amazon.com}.}.
+Nvidia is entering the market with a clear AI first approach — the Nvidia DRIVE \ac{os}, which includes a embedded \ac{rtos}, a hypervisor, \ac{cuda} libraries and TensorRT, and features such as secure boot, security services, firewall, and \ac{ota} updates\footnote{Developer documentation at \myhref{https://developer.nvidia.com/drive/drive-sdk}{developer.nvidia.com/drive}}.
+Vector\footnote{At \myhref{https://www.vector.com/}{vector.com}} within its ecosystem propose tools to support development of vehicles with \acp{ecu} interconnected by Ethernet with TSN and of services using \ac{autosar} within \ac{soa} architectures.
+MotionWise~\cite{2023-Vehicle-Abstraction-Layer-33} proposes a middleware for safe orchestration of vehicle software across \acp{ecu} for automated driving platforms, with support for \ac{autosar} classic and adaptive, \ac{ros}, and \ac{dds} support.
+Hardware companies such as Renesas propose the AosCloud\footnote{More details at \myhref{https://www.renesas.com/us/en/software-tool/aosedge-platform}{renesas.com}.}, a solution to support \acp{oem} and service providers from seamless software installation to operation in the vehicle, and implement various new services and functional enhancements simply.